 Back to school time is here.
 And while many are out with supply lists, clothes shopping and picking out new backpacks there's one item that will also need to be crossed off the list: Immunizations.
 For school aged children especially Kindergartners, and those older children needing updated vaccinations, the State of Wyoming has a prescribed list of what vaccines are needed and required within 30 days of the start of school.
-Our health care providers at our Medical Office Building are now taking appointments to help parents in these last weeks before the start of school get in and get these immunizations taken care of with ease.
+Our health care providers at our Medical Office Building are now taking appointments to help parents get in and get these immunizations taken care of with ease.

 4 to 6 Years